Programme SFIFA

 • Guest lectures and invitations to different research seminars

-• Small group seminars were very good and helpful for students in their development of critical thinking
+• Small-group seminars that were very helpful for developing critical thinking

-• The international perspective is highly beneficial on many levels – cultural, language and experiences
+• An international perspective that is beneficial on many levels — cultural, language, and experiences

 What students thought could be improved: